pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/console.md

 You are all set!

 !!!
 Note
-    Pachyderm local deployment comes with Console by default.
+    - **Pachyderm local deployment comes with Console by default**.
 To prevent Console from being installed, pass the following parameter to your helm install one line command `--set console.enabled=false`.
+    - Console CE does not require any authentication.

-## Deploy In The Cloud
+### Deploy In The Cloud

 The deployment of Console in your favorite Cloud usually requires, at a minimum, the set up an Ingress (see below), the activation of Authentication, and the setup of a DNS.